openconfig/lemming/dataplane/README.md

       2. Make sure that we add randomization action to the entry.
    2. In RemoveFoo, we need to do mostly the same.

 >Note: A new feature may just require supporting an additional attribute in already implemented.

->Note: If the feature is not in SAI API, then it can be configured using the forwarding API directly or by patching the generated protos.
+If the feature is not in SAI API, then it can be configured using the forwarding API directly or by patching the generated protos.

 ### gNMI reconcilation